ev3dev/ev3dev.github.io/docs/sensors/using-i2c-sensors.md

 The I2C standards only specify how data is sent from device to device.
 It does not specify the layout of the registers of a device.
-LEGO, however, has guidelines for 3rd party manufactures so that they can provide sensors with a (fairly) uniform register layout.
+LEGO, however, has guidelines for 3rd party manufactures so that they can providpe sensors with a (fairly) uniform register layout.

 We call sensors that were designed following LEGO's guidelines **NXT/I2C**